Undergraduate Research Opportunities

 Psych 2950 is a research apprenticeship with a faculty member, assisting them in developing and executing research.
 It may be repeated up to 6 hours maximum.
 It is a non-regularly scheduled course that provides students with 1 to 3 hours of credit for working on a research project.
 Typically, students arrange with the faculty member to work approximately 3 hours per week for each hour of credit they receive for the course.
 To earn credit for this course, students may be expected to enter data into a statistical computing program, schedule research participants, assist with experiments, give directions to survey participants, interview subjects, and gather research articles.

 Psych 4950 is an independent investigation leading to a project or paper.
 It is repeatable upon the consent of the department.
 It differs from Psych 2950 in that the student is more actively involved in the research process, and the student is usually expected to write a research paper.
 Students interested in Psych 4950 should contact faculty members directly to inquire about Psych 4950 opportunities.
-Lists of current faculty members and their research interests are available from the Advising Office.

 While we strongly encourage students to participate in research by receiving course credit, at times, students do not have credits available to devote to this experience.
 Many faculty members will accept volunteer students in their lab.
 More often, however, students will begin by participating in Psych 2950 credit and then move on to either 4950 credit or volunteering to continue their participation.
 Additionally, while it is rare for students in Psychology to be offered a paid position in a lab during the academic year, at times, faculty are looking for paid research assistants over the summer (although these positions most typically go to students who have previously worked in that lab during the academic year).